The Mad Room: Home media

 The Mad Room was released for the first time on DVD by SPHE on March 4, 2011.

+On October 25, 2023, Via Vision Entertainment's Imprint label released The Mad Room on Blu-ray for the first time worldwide.
+This limited edition includes a high-definition 1080p presentation and a slipcase with unique artwork.

 Reception

 Critical response for The Mad Room has been mixed to negative.

 Variety noted the acting, and scenery as being the better part of the film, but criticized the film's weak story, predictable plot twist, and tendency towards melodrama.
 Time Out called the film "disastrously renovated for contemporary consumption", and noted the film as being routine.

 Alternately, Howard Thompson of The New York Times gave the film a positive review.
 Thompson praised the film for its acting, direction, tension, and cinematography; calling it "a fine suspense-shocker" Paul Mavis from DVD Talk awarded the film 3.5 out of 5 stars, writing "Not "horrific" by today's standards, but acceptably frightening and strange, with some nice direction and strong performances by the cast, particularly the underrated Stella Stevens.
 Fans of the two stars, and appreciators of the genre from this time period, will certainly enjoy this."